Skip to main content

 Rafael Cruz has used his sudden prominence to:

-• Lament that the admission of openly gay members to the Boy Scouts would expose children “to sexual predators.”
+• Lament that the admission of openly gay members to the Boy Scouts would expose children “to sexual predators(link is external).”

-• Promote the theocratic Seven Mountains Dominionism theory, asserting the need for Christian leadership to have “an influence upon every area of society, upon arts and entertainment, upon media, upon sports, upon education, upon business, upon government.”
+• Promote the theocratic Seven Mountains Dominionism theory, asserting the need for Christian leadership to have “an influence upon every area of society(link is external), upon arts and entertainment, upon media, upon sports, upon education, upon business, upon government.”

 Alveda King